The LEADERSHIP-AI Synthesis: How Visionary Leaders Can Successfully Collaborate & Compete With the LLMs & Algorithms

 What if AI can do WISDOM BETTER THAN human LEADERS?

 But there is a huge twist in this tale.
 Even though it was only a few months ago that MIT suggested that empathy was one of the leadership skills least able to be replaced by AI, mounting evidence suggests that people, in important settings, already perceive AI as more empathetic than human care providers.
-In blind comparisons of human empathy vs AI chatbot responses that are designed to emulate empathy, A.I. often comes out ahead!
+In blind comparisons of human empathy vs. AI chatbot responses that are designed to emulate empathy, A.I. often comes out ahead!

 In a study, researchers randomly picked c.200 conversations on Reddit's r/AskDocs thread where patients had had their questions answered by doctors.
 They then asked ChatGPT to generate written responses to these posts about physical and mental health struggles.
 When other healthcare professionals were asked to judge, blindly, which responses were more empathic, ChatGPT’s responses were rated “empathic” or “very empathic” about ten times as often as the doctors’.